maruina/kanedias/README.md

 kanedias
 ========

-Create and manage machines with python
+Create and manage AWS with Python and Saltstack.

+Rename the config.example in config.ini and set your parameters